dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 - A brief reason why you need the additional resources
 - For students: The name of your advisor and the title of your project

-## Job Prioritization on the Cluster
+## Job Prioritization

 Once all resources on the cluster are allocated, pending jobs are sorted by priority to determine which job will run next when resources become available.
 The cluster uses Slurm's [multifactor priority plugin](https://slurm.schedmd.com/priority_multifactor.html), which calculates a numerical priority score for each job based on multiple weighted components.
 The job with the highest total priority score is scheduled first.

 ### Factors Affecting Job Priority

 The following weights are used to compute job priority:

-- **TRES (Trackable Resources)**: Jobs requesting more CPU, memory, or GPUs get higher priority.
+- **TRES (Trackable Resources)**: Jobs requesting more CPU, memory, or GPUs receive higher priority.
 - **Age**: Jobs waiting longer accumulate higher priority over time.
 - **QOS (Quality of Service)**: Each QOS level has an associated static priority boost.
-- **Job Size**: Larger jobs get slightly higher priority.
+- **Job Size**: Larger jobs receive slightly higher priority.
 - **Fairshare**: Ensures fair usage of resources across users and groups over time.

 ### Fairshare: Staff vs. Students